-As much as I love preparing dinner, trying new recipes and introducing my family to different flavors, I struggle with two other meal-times, specifically breakfast and snacks.
+As much as I love preparing dinner, trying new recipes, and introducing my family to different flavors, I struggle with other meal-times– namely, breakfast and snacks.

-Breakfast is notorious for its high-calorie, high-carb and sugary assortment of options, ranging from cereals to toast to scones to cinnamon rolls.
+Breakfast is notorious for its high-calorie, high-carb and sugary assortment of options, ranging from cereals to cinnamon rolls.
 Though eggs are a great alternative, the family will grow weary of this protein source if we eat them every day.
 (Not to mention, feeding eggs to my child, Luke, takes lots of prodding, so I save it for special occasions).

 Likewise, snacks can often be problematic.
 What an adult might like to eat – nuts, fruit, cheese and crackers – isn’t necessarily high on the list of a child’s snack demands.